 In an interview with The Dallas Morning News, Police Chief David Brown attributed this to the department’s shift toward de-escalation.

-The department uses reality-based training to teach officers to slow down, assess each situation and try to build rapport with suspects instead of immediately rushing in.
+The department uses reality-based training to teach officers to slow down, assess each situation and try to build rapport with suspects.

 Since Camden police instituted a Guardian Culture Program in July 2015, the department has only had one officer-involved shooting.
 Also, complaints of officers using excessive force have declined by 42 percent.

 According to The New York Times, at the heart of de-escalation efforts is patience.
 When departments properly train officers to slow down and critically evaluate scenarios, they are more likely to practice restraint.
 This method opens up space for officers to employ new tactics.

 As mentioned, such tactics include engaging in conversation, calling for backup officers, finding cover, or moving away from a dangerous suspect.
 All of these things require time and distance from suspects, which decrease the chance of open fire when unnecessary.

 But no matter how much officers practice patience, they still need to make decisions quickly when lives are on the line.
 In these cases, use of force may be inevitable.
 Proper training can indeed protect officers and those in their community, but it, unfortunately, can’t eradicate it altogether.

 Journalist Chris Bury agrees, as he stated in a 2016 PBS interview:

 “Not even the most advanced training can eliminate lethal force, and police are legally justified to use it in order to save lives–including their own.
 In fact, a Washington Post study found that “in three-quarters of the fatal shootings, police were under attack or defending someone who was.”